Jazor25/esphome-tv-fan-project/docs/home_assistant_integration.md

 2. Click **+ ADD INTEGRATION**
 3. Search for "ESPHome"
 4. Enter your ESP32's IP address
-5. Enter the encryption key from your config
+5. Enter the encryption key from your ESPHome config

 ## Method 3: MQTT Integration (Alternative)